|

 (aka "little king") was born.
 His is the apple of my eye.

-the family and I moving around a lot.
-It was a
+Working for the USAF in the beginning, had the family and I moving around a lot.
+It was a great opportunity to travel extensively for cheap, as well as

 live in several different countries.
 Times are much more settled these days.